 The activated charcoal in the canister adsorbs the radon gas emanating from the surface over which the canister is placed.
-The charcoal holds the radon, which subsequently decays until equilibrium between radon and its short-lived daughters is established (a minimum of 3 hours).
+The charcoal holds the radon, which subsequently decays until equilibrium between radon and its short-lived daughters is established.
 The radon flux is calculated in the laboratory through gamma spectroscopy using the area of canister exposed to the radon flux and the time that exposure took place.
-The average of all 180 radon flux results is compared against the EPA site wide compliance criterion of 20 picocuries per square meter per second ( $pCi/m^2/s$ ) specified in 40 CFR Part 61, Subpart Q.
+The average of all 180 radon flux results is compared against the EPA site wide compliance criterion of 20 pCi/m2/s specified in Title 40 of the Code of Federal Regulations, Part 61 (40 CFR 61), Subpart Q.